Ginger Syrup

 I’m happy to hear that you enjoyed it Maiko!
 Thanks for letting me know.

 We like our after work cocktails.
-I made this the other day, and we loved it!
+I made this the other day, and it was fabulous in our cocktails.
+We loved it!
 Easy to make too.

 I’m so happy to hear that, Maggie.
 Thank you for letting me know.